Ice129/My-World-Horror-Mod/src/main/java/horror/blueice129/entity/GOAL_SYSTEM_ARCHITECTURE.md

 2. Multiple goals can run simultaneously if they don't conflict
 3. State-based profiles make complex behaviors manageable
 4. BaseBlueice129Goal simplifies goal creation
-5. Use check intervals and caching for performance
+5. Keep shouldStart() checks lightweight and cache expensive calculations
 6. System is expandable - add new goals/states easily

 **To Add a New Behavior:**